Safe-DS/DSL/docs/language/common/packages.md

         pass # Implementation omitted
 ```

-This file contains the actual implementation of the Python class `#!sds DecisionTree`.
+This file contains the actual implementation of the Python class `#!py DecisionTree`.
 We now want to make this Python class available in Safe-DS, which requires the following Safe-DS stub file:

 ```sds
 // Safe-DS file "safeds/model/regression/_decision_tree/DecisionTree.sdsstub"